prcastro/zeroGL/README.md

 * z-Buffering
 * GUI with controls for lighting, movement etc

+### Getting started

+On Windows, install Visual Studio Community 2022 (plus the C/C++ compilers) and then run the `build.bat` file.
+If you're using Visual Studio Code, then you can also install the C/C++ extensions from Microsoft, open `main.c` on the editor and then click on `Run C/C++ File` on the top right corner.
+Remember to open VS Code from within a developer terminal (or run `vcvarsall.bat` on the terminal before opening it).

 ## Current limitations

 * Diffuse colors on MTL files are used for as ambient colors as well